Credit Performance Analysis Tutorial

 Fannie Mae provides loan performance data on a portion of its single-family mortgage loans to promote better understanding of the credit performance of Fannie Mae mortgage loans.
 The population includes two datasets.
 These two datasets should be combined via a mapping file that we have provided in order to assist market participants in understanding how original loans that subsequently refinanced through the Home Affordable Refinance Program® (HARP®) performed subsequent to their refinance.

 The initial population of mortgage loans in the primary dataset included Fannie Mae acquisitions between January 1, 2000 and March 31, 2012 with corresponding monthly performance data as of December 31, 2012.
-Every quarter following the initial release, Fannie Mae updates the acquisition data to include a new quarter of acquired mortgage loans as of the prior year in addition to providing updated performance data as of the previous quarter.
+Every quarter following the initial release, Fannie Mae updates acquisition and performance data as of the previous quarter.
 Fannie Mae releases updated information on or after the 20th of the month following the end of the quarter.

 The HARP dataset contains approximately one million 30-year fixed rate mortgage loans that are in the primary dataset that were acquired by Fannie Mae from January 1, 2000 through September 30, 2015 and then subsequently refinanced into a fixed rate mortgage loan through HARP from April 1, 2009 through September 30, 2016.
 While the population of HARP loans is expected to grow slightly prior to the anticipated final expiration of the HARP program, we do not currently anticipate adding new HARP loan acquisitions to this dataset.
 We expect to update the monthly performance data for the HARP dataset on a quarterly basis in conjunction with our normal quarterly updates of the primary historical dataset.
 The HARP dataset also includes a mapping key to assist users in aligning the loan ID in the primary dataset with the corresponding loan ID in the HARP dataset after the loan was refinanced.